 His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi strongly encouraged AUS students to establish a Student Council in order to ensure student representation on campus.
-The Student Council's Constitution and bylaws are amended by the council, and approved and endorsed by the Vice Provost for Student Life and the Chancellor.

 The AUS Student Council is an elected body that articulates undergraduate students' views and interests in the university.
 The Student Council is a vehicle for ensuring that undergraduate students can have a voice in formulating university priorities and policies.
 It also provides a structure for greater student involvement on campus.
+The Student Council follows its constitution and bylaws in decisions made by members and the council.
+The constitution and bylaws are written and amended by the Student Council and approved/endorsed by the Vice Provost for Student Life and the Chancellor.
 The Vice Provost for Student Life advises the Student Council.
-For information, please see the Student Handbook, or visit the Student Council office in the Student Center (office A107) or consult the Student Council web page at www.aus.edu/student-council.
+For information, please see the Student Handbook, visit the Student Council office in the Student Center (office A107) or visit www.aus.edu/student-council.

-Student Development and Organizations
+Student Engagement and Leadership

-Student Development and Organizations promotes student intellectual growth, skills and all-round personality development by engaging them in multicultural programs, registered student organizations, volunteer programs, student employment, and varied events and activities locally, regionally and internationally.
-Student Development and Organizations offers resources and services that aid student participation and development and builds university reputation through student achievements.
-For more information, please see the Student Handbook or visit the Student Development and Organizations office in the Student Center (office A252).
+Student Engagement and Leadership promotes students' intellectual growth, skills and all-round personality development by engaging them in registered student organizations, volunteer programs, on-campus student employment, and varied events and activities locally, regionally and internationally.
+Student Engagement and Leadership offers resources and services that aid student participation and development and builds university reputation through student achievements.
+For more information, please see the Student Handbook or visit the Student Engagement and Leadership office in the Student Center (office A252).